inspec/inspec-habitat/docs/resources/habitat_service.md

 ### dependency_ids

-Array of Strings.
+Array of strings.
 A list of the packages that this service depends on, in the form of `dep_origin/dep_name/1.2.3/20190325123456`.
 This value may be difficult to compare, because the version identifier (`1.2.3`, the third component) may be formatted in any way the maintainer of the project chooses; they need not be of the form `1.2.3`.

 Requires API connection; not available via CLI.